^

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

 Psoriasis (psoriasis) or scaly lichen is a non-infectious dermatosis.
 The true causes of the disease are not clear.
-Currently, a provoking factor is a violation of autoimmune processes.
-On the surface of the skin is formed dry, raised reddish spots.
-In some cases, patients with a diagnosis of psoriasis have no apparent manifestations.
-The appearance of psoriatic elements is due to excessive lymphocyte proliferation or chronic inflammation.
+Currently, the provoking factor is considered to be a violation of autoimmune processes.
+Dry, raised reddish spots form on the surface of the skin.
+In some cases, patients diagnosed with psoriasis do not have visible manifestations.
+The appearance of psoriatic elements is due to excessive proliferation of lymphocytes or chronic inflammation.
 The disease has a sudden onset.
-The disease proceeds wavy - acute stages alternate with periods of remission.
-The forms of psoriasis are diverse.
-Treatment is stubborn and long-lasting, because the disease often recurs.
+The disease proceeds in waves - acute stages alternate with periods of remission.
+The forms of psoriasis are varied.
+Treatment is persistent and long-term, because the disease often recurs.

 Initial form

-Psoriasis has a cyclic course.
-This trend is due to a change in the periods of its development.
+Psoriasis has a cyclical course.
+This tendency is due to the change of periods of its development.
 The disease consists of four stages:

 • initial,